Secure bike parking

 Park your bike

 Set the amount of parking time you need, plus a little extra.
-Five cents per hour will be deducted automatically from your BikeLink card only for the amount of time you actually use.
+Five cents per hour will be deducted automatically from your BikeLink account only for the amount of time you actually use.
 If your bike stays longer than the time set, the fee will be 12 cents per hour for the excess time.

 Hop on transit and go!